mcuntz/mcplot/docs/html/_sources/full_example.rst

            # open new figure, increasing figure counter
            self.ifig += 1
-           # iplot is the number of plot within the (nrow, ncol) subplots
+           # iplot is the number of the plot within the (nrow, ncol) subplots
            iplot = 0
-           # iplot is the panel number used in putting a), b), c), ... on the plot
+           # iabc is the panel number used in putting a), b), c), ... on the plot
            iabc = 0

            print(f'  Open figure {self.ifig}')
            fig = plt.figure(self.ifig)